tibbus/redux-sagas-async/README.md

 # redux-sagas-async
-A simplified version of redux-saga, but using await/async insteaf of generators
+An alternative and simplified version of redux-saga using await/async instead of generators.